dupr/duprkit/README.md

 * The way to install resulting .deb packages is omitted.
 I assume you know that.

-* FYI, the shell script `./bin/fold` can fold any existing debian directory into plain text file.

-* FYI, the file format specification of .f822 and .durpkg can be found in `./bin/unfold`.

 * FYI, 4 templates of .durpkg in different styles are available [here](./templates/)

 # Specifications